-When the Covid pandemic hit, Warriors on Wheels of Metropolitan Detroit decided to start a grocery delivery service to help vulnerable people stay safe.
+LOUISVILLE — When the COVID-19 pandemic hit, Warriors on Wheels of Metropolitan Detroit decided to start a grocery delivery service to help vulnerable people stay safe.
 The delivery service for people who are disabled or who are older adults is just one of the ways that Warriors on Wheels (WOW) has assisted people in Michigan with the help of the Presbyterian Committee on the Self-Development of People and other supporters.

-“In addition to grocery deliveries during the pandemic, we also provide car services to individuals who no longer have attendant care in Michigan due to the change in laws,” Lisa Franklin, WOW’s founder and chief executive officer, wrote in a Presbyterian Church (U.S.A.) questionnaire.
+“In addition to grocery deliveries during the pandemic, we also provide car services to individuals who no longer have attendant care in Michigan due to the change in laws,” wrote Lisa Franklin, WOW’s founder and chief executive officer, in a Presbyterian Church (U.S.A.) questionnaire.

 WOW describes itself as a grassroots nonprofit advocacy organization of people with disabilities for people with disabilities.
 “We serve with compassion and dedication to our community because we believe that what is good for us is good for us all,” Franklin said.

 The organization got its start in 2006 as Women on Wheels, and then it became Warriors on Wheels in 2008 as men became involved.
 The nonprofit has monthly meetings to discuss issues, find solutions, support families and provide resources.
 It also engages with city and state governments on issues relating to the Americans with Disabilities Act (ADA).

 The nonprofit organization has been a strong advocate for people who need a voice, with the main audience being the disabled Black community, Franklin said.

 “WOW was one of the lead organizations that fought for and won the advancement of an Office of Disability Affairs in the city of Detroit government,” Franklin said.
 “We fought for 10 years.”